isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 <a name="Rc-move-self"></a>
 ### C.65: Make move assignment safe for self-assignment

 **Reason**: If `x=x` changes the value of `x`, people will be surprised and bad errors may occur.
 However, people don't usually directly write a self-assignment that turn into a move, but it can occur.
-However, `std::swap` is implemented using move operations so if you accidentally do `swap(a,b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
+However, `std::swap` is implemented using move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.

 **Example**: